bodharth10/R-Cran-Indexer/README.md

 $ bundle rspec
 ```

-* To fetch and update packages (There's a cron job that does that every day at 4 am):
+* To fetch and update packages (There is cron job that does that every day at 4 am):
 ```
 bundle exec rake import_packages:run
 ```